khanghugo/nyaasi-hoarder/README.md

 You can use `-save` instead of `-dl` to save the links into a file.

+You can stop the script at any time and the progress will be whatever that point is.

 Different fan sub team has different anime names, either in English or Japanese.
 So know your stuffs~